WinRb/WinRM/README.md

    'winrm quickconfig' on your server or enable WinRM via group policy and everything should be working.

-2. Multi-Instance support:  The SOAP back-end has been completely gutted and is now using some of the Savon core libraries for parsing and building packets.
-Moving away from Handsoap allows multiple instances to be created because the SOAP backend is no longer a Singleton type class.
+2. Multi-Instance support:  Moving away from Handsoap allows multiple instances to be created because the SOAP backend is no longer a Singleton type class.

+3. 100% Ruby: Nokogiri while faster can present additional frustration for users above and beyond what is already required to get WinRM working.
+   The goal of this gem is make using WinRM easy.
+In V2 we plan on making the parser swappable in case you really do need the performance.

 ## Contributing